19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Turn.md

 ## Combat Turn
 In [Combat](Combat.md), turns last 6 seconds and have relatively strict rules for what you can do.
 ## Delve Turn
 When [Delving](Delving.md), a turn last 6 minutes and actions have much more lee way.
-By default, these turns are measured in real time by the referee with a timer.
+By default, these turns are measured in real time by the GM with a timer.
 ## Free Actions
 In combat, things that require very little time or effort are called a free action.
 These can be done at will on your turn within reason.
 The main example is talking.
 You can talk in character during your turn with allies or the enemy and it doesn't cost you anything.
 - Try to keep it to a reasonable amount of time to keep the game moving and let other players have their turn.